blockchainscorpion/Grants-Program/applications/Fractio.md

 > :zap: If any of your deliverables is based on somebody else's work, make sure you work and publish _under the terms of the license_ of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable! **Teams that submit others' work without attributing it will be immediately terminated.**

-### Overview

-- **Total Estimated Duration:** Duration of the whole project (e.g. 2 months)
-- **Full-Time Equivalent (FTE):**  Average number of full-time employees working on the project throughout its duration (see [Wikipedia](https://en.wikipedia.org/wiki/Full-time_equivalent), e.g. 2 FTE)
-- **Total Costs:** Requested amount in USD for the whole project (e.g. 12,000 USD).
-Note that the acceptance criteria and additional benefits vary depending on the [level](../README.md#level_slider-levels) of funding requested.
-This and the costs for each milestone need to be provided in USD; since the grant is paid out in POLYX, the amount will be calculated according to the exchange rate at the time of payment.

 ### | Aspect | Details |
 |--------|---------|
 | **Estimated Duration** | 12 months |